James Moore (cyclist): Later life

 It is with deep regret that we have to record the death, at the age of 87, of Mr James Moore, who, on May 31, 1868, won the first cycle race ever held – a 25-kilometre event at Ville de St Cloud...
 The part that James Moore played in the history of cycle racing, while of brief duration, was historically of the greatest importance.
 Between 1873 and 1877 he won five international championships and smashed short-distance records galore.
 All these races, including the championship of the world races at the Molineux [sic] Grounds, Wolverhampton, in 1874, were ridden on a graceful old Ordinary.
 Mr Moore retained an interest in cycling until his death.
 In 1933 he was the guest of honour at the triennial dinner of the Road Records Association.

 In 1966, the Saddle Club of London suggested the British Post Office produce a commemorative stamp for the 100th anniversary of the St-Cloud race.
 The club suggested a design but the idea was not adopted.

 Burial mystery

 The location of Moore's grave is not known.
 His grandson, John, said: "The odd thing is that my father was such a good story-teller but he couldn't or wouldn't tell me where my grandfather was buried.
-It was if there was some unfinished business, some sort of mix-up, something I never understood.
+It was as if there was some unfinished business, some sort of mix-up, something I never understood.
 It's a mystery."
 Moore believes the site may be near the Welsh Harp reservoir – also known as Brent Reservoir – in north London.